 Once you've got your radiator sparkly clean, the last step is to clean up the area around it.

 If you live in a home with smokers or moulting pets, then the heat of your radiator can sometimes cause the smoke, dirt, and hair to stick to your walls.
 If so, you can wash the walls with the same sponge and soapy water.

 It's likely you'll have pulled a lot of dust and dirt out from behind the radiator, so make sure you clean the skirting boards and the floor around it too.

 Why Does My Radiator Get So Dusty?

-You won't see this in the Instagram pictures of gorgeous interiors, but radiators get dusty quickly.
-This is because, when your clean radiators heat the air, that hot air rises; and when hot air rises, cold air rushes to fill the space where the hot air used to be; pulling in all that dust, hair, and other particles with it.
-This means your radiator is essentially a big hoover/vacuum.
+When your radiators heat the air, that hot air rises.
+When hot air rises, cold air rushes to fill the space where the hot air used to be, pulling in all that dust, hair, and other particles with it.
+This means your radiator is essentially a big vacuum.

 Why Do I Need to Clean My Radiator?

 Every room has a calculable BTU rating, which is the amount of heat output that it needs to be sufficiently heated.
 If the output of your radiator drops too much, then you won't just feel uncomfortable, your home will begin to accumulate moisture.
 Moisture that is being allowed to cool to a liquid state.